 I began this sculpture inspired by a photo.
 The expression of the model struck me and drew me in.
 As I worked, I had no title in mind, or even a clear idea of what I wanted to communicate through the figure.
 I just wanted to capture the heart of the image.

-As I sat looking at the finished piece, I was drawn to in her eyes and the way she held her arms tight to her chest.
-I could feel the tension we live in every day, perpetually suspended between the past and the future.
+As I sat looking at the finished piece, I was drawn to her eyes and the way she held her arms tight to her chest.
+I could feel the tension she founder self in, perpetually suspended in the moment, somewhere between the past and the future.

-Tomorrow — We attempt to make plans for what we believe we will face in the future, but we cannot see what that future will actually bring us.
+Tomorrow — We attempt to make plans for what we believe we will face in the future, but we cannot see what that future will actually bring.

 Today — What we are left with is this one, singular moment of the present.
 All we can do is to make sure that we live in this moment well.